-Cargo jacket, field jacket, anorak… call ’em what you will, but these outdoorsy-looking, military-inspired jackets have found a permanent place in my heart wardrobe.
-And yes, I did mean jackets, plural.
+Cargo jacket outfit, field jacket, anorak… call ’em what you will, but these outdoorsy-looking, military-inspired jackets have found a permanent place in my heart wardrobe.
+And yes, I did mean utility jackets, plural.

 Okay, so technically there are differences between cargo jackets/field jackets/anoraks/utility jackets/military jackets, but for the purposes of the retail world, the names are apparently interchangeable.

 Moral of the story: a rose by any other name would smell as sweet, and a piece of outerwear with a drawstring waist, metal buttons, and cargo pockets by any other name would look as stylish.